mekanii/ESU/README.md

 These patterns represent different modulation schemes or switching sequences that are used to achieve the desired output characteristics.
 The variation in pulse count per modulation allows for precise control over the output waveform while maintaining the overall 400kHz switching frequency.

-For duty cycle levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.
+For discrete levels ranging from 10 to 100, demonstrates similar Waveform length, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
 > 400kHz PWM signal utilize a discrete resolution of 200 levels.
-Therefore, all references to **duty cycle** in this context should be understood as discrete levels rather than percentages.
 >
 > In the image below, there are 2 sections (left and right).
 The **left section** shows the scope measurement of observed ESU product, while the **right section** displays the result of RnD implementation.